MicrosoftDocs/dynamics365smb-docs/business-central/faqs-analysis-assist.md

 - If you encounter inappropriate generated content, report it to Microsoft by using this feedback form: [Report abuse](https://go.microsoft.com/fwlink/?linkid=2249810).

-- We analyze and utilize user feedback on the feature to help us improve suggestions.
+- We analyze and utilize user feedback on the feature to help us improve responses.

   You provide feedback by using the like (thumbs up) or dislike (thumbs down) icon on the **Copilot** pane in [!INCLUDE[prod_short](includes/prod_short.md)].